Visas and identity documents

 Minors: Border crossing / Police check

-A minor must present valid identity papers (identity card or passport).
-For a minor travelling alone, particularly one who is not an airline's direct responsibility under a UM (Unaccompanied Minor) procedure, it is strongly recommended that parents contact the authorities to draw up a "parental authorisation".
+The minor must present valid identity papers (identity card or passport).
+For minors travelling alone, especially if they are not under the direct responsibility of the airline through a UM (Unaccompanied Minor) procedure, it is strongly recommended to establish a parental consent.

-For example: Spain asks systematically for a "Parental authorisation", even where there is a UM (Unaccompanied Minors) procedure in place.
+For example: Spain systematically requires a “Parental Consent”, even with a UM procedure (Unaccompanied Minor).

-For residents of other regions, please ask the relevant cantonal or departmental authorities for information.
+For residents of other regions, please check with the respective cantonal or departmental authorities.